site search by freefind advanced

 5. Be curious.
 Ask questions.
 Do you agree or disagree with the author?
 Is there information you would like to know that wasn't included?
 Why did he or she say it in that way?
 The more you involve your mind, the more you will remember.

 6. Be sure to consider the context of what is said.
 It is unfair to quote an author out of context.
-Failure to pay attention to this reading strategy has caused a lot of harm and misunderstanding.
-Depending on the type of book you are reading, it may also be important to consider the author's style and voice.
+Failure to pay attention to this reading strategy has caused much harm and misunderstanding.
+Depending on the type of book you are reading, it may also be essential to consider the author's style and voice.
 Is he being serious or ironic?
 The same sentence can have totally different meanings depending on context and voice.
 Pay attention!

-7. Finally, don't be afraid to use glossaries and dictionaries for any words you don't know.
+7. Finally, don't be afraid to use glossaries and dictionaries for words you don't know.
 Don't guess.
-The extra time you invest will be rewarded by a richer understanding of your topic.
+A richer understanding of your topic will reward the extra time you invest.

 Note: If you have additional tips and ideas, please send them in.
-I would be happy to add them to this page for the benefit of all.
+I would be delighted to add them to this page for everyone's benefit.

 If you struggle with reading skills, sign up for our complete reading program now.